usernew20/lampscan/README.md

 ## Features

 - **Configurable Settings**: Supports loading configuration settings from an external `lampscan.conf` file, making it easier to adjust scan parameters without modifying the script.
+- **Default Configuration File Creation**: Automatically generates a default `lampscan.conf` file if it is missing, ensuring the script runs with default settings.
 - **Enhanced Logging**: Consolidated and improved logging with timestamps and log levels, saved in a single log file named `<target>_<date>_<time>_scan.log`.
 - **Streamlined Header Management**: Centralized and unified header printing to reduce code duplication and improve maintainability.
 - **Automated Nmap Scanning**: The script automates Nmap scans, including service enumeration, common vulnerability detection, and WordPress-specific checks.